COMPENDIAL UPDATES

 [comment deadline March 31, 2026]

-monograph Moxidectin Oromucosal Gel R Would require compliance with BP’s Oromucosal Preparations 3/12/2026
+mono Moxidectin Oromucosal Gel R Would require compliance with BP’s Oromucosal Preparations 3/12/2026

 BP